Ry-C123/LazyPSF/README.md

 # LazyPSF

-Lazy PSF is a tool to inject fake stars into a photometric image.
+Lazy PSF is a python tool to inject fake stars into a photometric image.
 ~~~~~~~~~~~~~~~~~~~~
 pip install lazypsf
 ~~~~~~~~~~~~~~~~~~~~